Whether you’re training for a triathlon or simply looking to clear your mind with a peaceful swim surrounded by...

 If you are a bit of a foodie, Cheddar in Somerset is a fantastic choice for a walking holiday.
 The limestone cliffs at Cheddar Gorge offer spectacular views to take in whilst you are walking, and there are all sorts of local attractions to punctuate your holiday.
 The National Trust’s Cheddar Gorge Walk provides a circular walking route around Cheddar Gorge.

 Visit the caves and see where the cave-aged cheese is matured- and make sure you visit the local shops so you can treat yourself to cheese, cider, or other delicious food and drink from local suppliers.

-If you’re looking for a gentle walking holiday, where you can soak up the classic English countryside, North Yorkshire is a great option.
+If you’re looking for a gentle place to go walking, where you can soak up the classic English countryside, North Yorkshire is a great option.
 With miles of green fields, hills, and traditional English market towns, you can take things at your own pace, rambling along and stopping off every so often at tea rooms, cafés, and pubs.

 Snowdonia National Park is ideal for more adventurous hikers.
 If you are an experienced walker and you are after a challenging route, try following Llanberis Path to the summit of Mount Snowdon.
 There are some amazing views on the way up, so make sure you stop regularly to take it all in.

 Less confident hikers can follow the Miners Track, which doesn’t go all the way to the summit but still provides fantastic views.
 Discover a selection of walks in North Wales with our travel guide and pick just the ramble for you.